StefFrustagli/board_gamers_vault/README.md

 - **Search bar**: positioned in the center of the navbar, the search bar enables users to quickly search for specific items, content, or information within the website.
 It enhances user experience by allowing for efficient navigation and discovery of desired content.

 - **My Account**: this icon functions as a dropdown menu.
 For users who are not logged in, it offers options to "Login" or "Register".
-Once logged in, users see additional options such as "Logout", "My Profile", and "Boardgame Management".
-"My Profile" allows users to view and update their personal information, while "Boardgame Management" provides tools to manage their boardgame collection or listings.
+Once logged in, users see additional options such as "Sell your game", "My Profile" and "Logout".
+"Sell your game" Allows users to list their board games for sale by filling out game details.
+"My Profile" allows users to view and update some personal information, see their Order History and manage their games to sell.
+"Logout" logs the user out of the system.

   The dropdown menu for not-logged-in users: